rjhoyle/cs151-spring2023/docs/content/lab2/warmup.md

 2. For `remove()`, use a `for` loop to check if `e` is in the array.
 If so, remove it by moving elements from later in the array one spot earlier.
 3. For `toArray()`, create a new array of `Object`s of size `this.size`.
-Fill the array by copying all `this.size` elements into the new array and return it.
+Fill the array by copying all `this.data` elements from the current array into the new array and return it.

 Finally, let's write some code to test this out.
 Create a new class `Main`